sirriemreer/angular-tour-of-heroes/README.md

 Open the heroes.component.css file and paste in the private CSS styles for the HeroesComponent.
 You'll find them in the final code review at the bottom of this guide.

-<mark>Styles and stylesheets identified in @Component metadata are scoped to that specific component.
-The heroes.component.css styles apply only to the HeroesComponent and don't affect the outer HTML or the HTML in any other component.</mark>
+==Styles and stylesheets identified in @Component metadata are scoped to that specific component.
+The heroes.component.css styles apply only to the HeroesComponent and don't affect the outer HTML or the HTML in any other component.==

 __event binding__: Event binding allows you to listen for certain events such as keystrokes, mouse movements, clicks, and touches.